Content

 What it does

-The substitutions filter module adds a subs_filter directive that performs regex find-and-replace on buffered response body content. nginx buffers the response, runs your substitution patterns, and forwards the modified result.
-Common uses: injecting tracking snippets into proxied HTML, rewriting absolute URLs in legacy applications, fixing hardcoded domain references in third-party content, applying content transforms across many endpoints without changing application code.
-The tradeoff is memory.
-The response is buffered while substitutions run, adding latency and memory pressure on large responses.
-Use it deliberately, not as a blanket config.
+The subs_filter directive does regex find-and-replace on response body content. nginx buffers the response, runs your patterns, and sends the modified result downstream.
+Common uses: injecting scripts into proxied HTML, rewriting absolute URLs in legacy apps, fixing hardcoded domains in third-party content, applying transforms across many endpoints without touching application code.
+The catch is memory.
+The response sits in a buffer while substitutions run, which adds latency and pressure on large responses.
+Use it where you need it, not everywhere.

 When to use it